fxamacker/ccf_draft/ccf_specs.md

 - `139(136(h''))` is Cadence array of type identified by ID `0`.
 - `[[1], [2], [3]]]` is array of `Foo` resource raw field data.

-### Cadence Homogenous Array with Composite Type Elements (One Field Type Is Abstract)
+### Cadence Homogeneous Array with Composite Type Elements (One Field Type Is Abstract)

 This example is for CCF in fully self-describing mode (partially self-describing mode encodes smaller messages).